-Table~\ref{tab:dataset_statistics} presents category-wise statistics of $\troi$s in BRACS.
-The image statistics demonstrate a high variation in the $\troi$ dimensions.
-Additionally, we present statistics for the $\cg$ and $\tg$ representations that are constructed as part of the proposed framework.
-These statistics indicate a high variation in the size of constructed graph representations.
-To evaluate our framework on BRACS, we partition the $\troi$s into train, validation, and test sets at WSI-level, such that two $\troi$s from the same WSI do not belong to different sets.
-The WSI-level splitting is performed randomly to maintain a comparable number of $\troi$s per cancer subtype.
-The partitioning ensures a fair development and evaluation of computer-aided diagnostic methods on the dataset.
+Table~\ref{tab:dataset_statistics} presents category-wise statistics of the $\troi$s in BRACS.
+The statistics demonstrate a high variation in $\troi$ dimensions.
+Additionally, we also present the statistics for the $\cg$ and $\tg$ representations constructed by our framework as described earlier above.
+These indicate a large variation in the size of the constructed graph representations.
+For evaluations on BRACS, we partition the $\troi$s into train, validation, and test sets at the WSI-level, such that two $\troi$s from the same WSI do not fall in different sets.
+The WSI-level splitting was performed randomly, ensuring a comparable number of $\troi$s per cancer subtype.
+Such partitioning aimed for a fair evaluation of the compared methods.

-\textbf{BACH dataset:} We also evaluate the proposed methodology on the publicly available microscopy image dataset from the Grand Challenge on BreAst Cancer Histology images \textbf{BACH}~\cite{aresta19}.
-The dataset consists of 400 training and 100 test images from four breast cancer subtypes, \ie Normal, Benign, DCIS, and Invasive.
+\textbf{BACH dataset:} We evaluated the proposed methodology also on the publicly available microscopy image dataset called the Grand Challenge on BreAst Cancer Histology images \textbf{BACH}~\cite{aresta19}.
+This dataset consists of 400 training and 100 test images from four breast cancer subtypes, \ie Normal, Benign, DCIS, and Invasive.
 All images are acquired using a Leica DM 2000 LED microscope and a Leica ICC50 HD camera.
-The provided images are on RGB .tiff format and have a size of 2048 $\times$ 1536 pixels and a pixel scale of 0.42 $\mu$m $\times$ 0.42 $\mu$m.
-Notably, the introduced BRACS dataset has three major advantages over the BACH dataset. \begin{itemize}[noitemsep] \item The train and test sets of BRACS are nearly 10 times and 6 times the size of the train and test sets of BACH respectively.
-The large test set ensures a reliable evaluation of computer-aided diagnostic methods. \item BRACS includes diagnostically complex pre-cancerous atypical (ADH, FEA) category that possesses a great diagnostic relevance due to its high risk of becoming cancerous.
-The seven cancer subtypes in BRACS represent a broad spectrum of breast pathology. \item The aforementioned high variability in the BRACS dataset in terms of $\troi$ appearances and dimensions presents a realistic scenario for breast cancer subtyping. \end{itemize}
+These images are in RGB TIFF format and have a fixed size of 2048$\times$1536 pixels and a pixel scale of 0.42$\times$0.42\,$\mu$m.
+Notably, our BRACS dataset has three major advantages over the BACH dataset: \begin{itemize}[noitemsep] \item Number of images: The train and test sets of BRACS are nearly 10 times and 6 times the size of the train and test sets of BACH, respectively.
+The large test set ensures a robust evaluation of the methods. \item Diverse subtypes: BRACS includes diagnostically complex pre-cancerous atypical (ADH and FEA) categories, which represent a major diagnostic dilemma typical in practice, due to their high risk of progressing to cancer.
+The seven cancer subtypes in BRACS represent a broad spectrum of breast cancer in histopathology. \item Large variability: The aforementioned high variability in the BRACS dataset in terms of $\troi$ appearances and dimensions is clinically more representative and corresponds to a more realistic scenario of breast cancer subtyping. \end{itemize}